 - Contact a variety of possible speakers whose work relates to the issue you would like to publicize.
 Think specifically about current events the UN is relevant to.

 - Confirm the availability of a speaker both willing and able to attend your scheduled event.
 Be specific about the date and time of the event, the topic, and format (lecture or panel discussion).

 - Give the speaker a detailed description of what is expected of him or her, including the time, date, and location of your event, as well as your estimated attendance and your guest’s role at the event.
 Make sure to give your guest a cell phone number to call in case of last minute questions or emergencies.

-- Consider recording the event and posting it online.
+- Consider recording the event and posting it online or livestreaming it.
 Be sure to ask your guest speaker’s permission beforehand.

 - When your speaker arrives, introduce yourself and your team members; be sure to help them navigate the event location, and quickly review your agenda with them before beginning.

 - At the beginning of the event, introduce your guest speaker and state the purpose of the speaker’s visit.

 - With 10-20 minutes left in the event, thank your guest and give the audience an opportunity to ask any questions they may have.
 (If no one has questions, be prepared to ask several yourselves.)

 - Don’t forget to thank your guest speaker after the event!